gplepage/gvar/doc/html/_sources/overview.txt

 The code for tracking correlations is the most complex part of the module's design, particularly since this is done automatically, behind the scenes.

-In the following sections we demonstrate how to create |GVar|\s and how to manipulate them to solve common problems in error propagation.
-They are also very useful for simulating correlated Gaussian noise, and in Bayesian analyses that involve correlated Gaussian priors and statistically correlated  data.
+What follows is a tutorial showing how to create |GVar|\s and manipulate them to solve common problems in error propagation.
+Another way to learn about :mod:`gvar` is to look at the case studies later in the documentation.
+Each focuses on a single problem, and includes the full code and data, to allow for further experimentation.

-(For one extensive application see module :mod:`lsqfit` which does (Bayesian) nonlinear multidimensional least-squares fitting; :mod:`gvar` used to be distributed together with :mod:`lsqfit`.)
+:mod:`gvar` was originally written for use by the :mod:`lsqfit` module, which does multidimensional (Bayesian) least-squares fitting.
+It used to be distributed as part of :mod:`lsqfit`, but is now distributed separately because it is used by other modules
+(*e.g.*, :mod:`vegas` for multidimensional
+Monte Carlo integration).

 *About Printing:* The examples in this tutorial use the ``print`` function as it is used in Python 3.
 Drop the outermost parenthesis in each ``print``